pwalch/lonesnake/README.md

 ```

 - exit your shell and start a new one
-- `pip install pipx`
+- `~/.lonesnake/venv/bin/pip install pipx`
 - from now on, use `pipx install` to install Python CLI tools such as `httpie`

 **Tips**

-> ℹ️ In case of trouble, you can get rid of your pipx installation by running `rm -rf ~/.lonesnake/pipx_*` and `pip uninstall pipx`.
+> ℹ️ In case of trouble, you can get rid of your pipx installation by running `rm -rf ~/.lonesnake/pipx_*` and `~/.lonesnake/venv/bin/pip uninstall pipx`.
 Make sure to open a new shell for the change to take effect.

 </details>